AI for Restaurants

 Frequently asked questions

-What AI is used in restaurants?
+What is AI for restaurants?

 How much does AI cost for a restaurant?